Highway Empty Quarter is the road through moving sands

 How long is the Highway Empty Quarter?

 The road, which snakes through the world’s largest desert, is totally paved.
 It’s a dual-carriageway that dramatically cuts down the journey times and distances between the two countries.
-On the Oman side is about 160km long, starting from Tanam in Ibri and ending at the Saudi border.
+On the Oman side, it is about 160km long, starting from Tanam in Ibri and ending at the Saudi border.
 From Saudi Arabia, it stretches 247km from the Omani border to the Shaybah Oil Field and 319km from Shaybah to the Batha-Haradh road, which leads to Riyadh.
 The new road cuts the distance between Saudi Arabia and Oman by about 800 km.

 Is the Highway Empty Quarter challenging?